smaremanda/add-in-docs/outlook/web-services.md

 When you use the  **makeEwsRequestAsync** method, the request is authenticated by using the email account credentials of the current user.
 The **makeEwsRequestAsync** method manages the credentials for you so that you do not have to provide authentication credentials with your request.

- >**Note**  The server administrator must use the [New-WebServicesVirtualDirctory](http://technet.microsoft.com/en-us/library/bb125176.aspx) or the[Set-WebServicesVirtualDirecory](http://technet.microsoft.com/en-us/library/aa997233.aspx) cmldet to set the _OAuthAuthentication_ parameter to **true** on the Client Access server EWS directory in order to enable the **makeEwsRequestAsync** method to make EWS requests.
+ >**Note**  The server administrator must use the [New-WebServicesVirtualDirctory](http://technet.microsoft.com/en-us/library/bb125176.aspx) or the [Set-WebServicesVirtualDirecory](http://technet.microsoft.com/en-us/library/aa997233.aspx) cmldet to set the _OAuthAuthentication_ parameter to **true** on the Client Access server EWS directory in order to enable the **makeEwsRequestAsync** method to make EWS requests.

 Your add-in must specify the  **ReadWriteMailbox** permission in its add-in manifest to use the **makeEwsRequestAsync** method.
-For information about using the **ReadWriteMailbox** permission, see the section[ReadWriteMailbox permission](../outlook/privacy/understanding-outlook-add-in-permissions.md#olowa15conagave_permmodelreadwrite) in[Understanding Outlook add-in permissions](../outlook/privacy/understanding-outlook-add-in-permissions.md).
+For information about using the **ReadWriteMailbox** permission, see the section [ReadWriteMailbox permission](../outlook/privacy/understanding-outlook-add-in-permissions.md#olowa15conagave_permmodelreadwrite) in [Understanding Outlook add-in permissions](../outlook/privacy/understanding-outlook-add-in-permissions.md).

 ## Additional resources